bigbag/xteink-epub-optimizer/README.md

 # EPUB to XTC Converter & Optimizer

-A browser-based tool for converting EPUB files to XTC/XTCH format and optimizing EPUBs for e-ink readers.
+A tool for converting EPUB files to XTC/XTCH format and optimizing EPUBs for e-ink readers.
+Available as a browser-based web app and Node.js CLI.

 **[Live Demo](https://liashkov.site/epub-to-xtc-converter/)**